-Biographical/Historical Note: Albro is a mural painter and mosaicist; her husband, Parker Hall is a mural painter; Carmel, Calif.
+Biographical/Historical Note: Maxine Albro (1903-1966) was a mural painter and mosaicist in Carmel, California.
+Her husband, Parker Hall, is a mural painter.

 This interview conducted as part of the Archives of American Art's New Deal and the Arts project, which includes over 400 interviews of artists, administrators, historians, and others involved with the federal government's art programs and the activities of the Farm Security Administration in the 1930s and early 1940s.

 How to Use this Interview